cryoflamer/protocol/v1/MESSAGE.md

 ```
 1. client sends `{'Message',[],_,_,_,_,Id,From,To,_,Files,Type,_,upload}`
-             to `events/1//api/anon//` once.
+             to `events/1//api//` once.
 ```

 ```
 2. server sends `{'Message',Id,_,_,_,_,_,To,From,_,Files,Type,_,link}`
              to `p2p/:address' twice
-             or `room/:to` members times.
+             or `room/:room` members times.
 ```

 ```
 3. client sends `{'Message',Id,_,_,_,_,_,From,To,_,Files,Type,_,complete}`
-             to `events/1//api/anon//` once.
+             to `events/1//api//` once.
 ```

 ```
 4. server sends `{'Message',Id,_,_,_,_,_,To,From,_,Files,Type,_,sent}`
              to `p2p/:address' twice
-             or `room/:to` members times.
+             or `room/:room` members times.
 ```

 ### `Message/edit` — Edit/Remove Message

 ```
 1. client sends `{'Message',Id,_,_,_,_,_,_,_,_,Files,Type,_,edit}`
-             to `events/1//api/anon//` once.
+             to `events/1//api//` once.
 ```

 ```
 2. server sends `{'Message',Id,_,_,_,_,_,_,_,_,Files,Type,_,edit}`
              to `p2p/:address' twice
-             or `room/:to` member times.
+             or `room/:room` member times.
 ``

 ### `History/get` — Retrieve History

 ```
 1. client sends `{'History',Id,Feed,Size,EntityId,_,get}`
-             to `events/1//api/anon//` once.
+             to `events/1//api//` once.
 ```
 * Feed — `#p2p{}` or '#muc{}' key of the conversation

-* EntityId — id of the message beginning from which you want to get list of next or prev messages.
+* EntityId — id of the message(or other entity) beginning from which you want to get list of next or prev messages.

 ```
 2. server sends `{'History',PhoneId,Feed,NewPos,EntityId,Data,get}`